KFry101/CS3341-server-client-game/README.md

 - The player picked a prime number
 - The player picked a number outside the range
 - The player picked the same numbers in both rounds

+### Note on Running/Testing
+Due to the Nature of this program as a client-server program, testing in your IDE is not realistic.
+You will need to clone the repo,  compile the client and server program , and then run each part seperately.
+I recommend using your favorite terminal/shell.
+I used WindowsPowerShell and `javac`/ `java` commands.
+Open 3 window of you terminal of choice.
+Have one first run the server then the next to run the players.